The galaxy formation origin of the lensing is low problem: catalogue

 where $c_\perp$ and $c_\parallel$ are the parallel and perpendicular distances to the red sequence, respectively.
 Finally, we select \tng galaxies satisfying LOWZ-like, colour-based selection criteria \citep{eisenstein2001_SpectroscopicTargetSelection},

 where $\sigma_g$, $\sigma_r$, $\sigma_i$ are the magnitude uncertainty in the $g$, $r$, and $i$ bands, respectively.
 The first criterion ensures that we only select galaxies that belong to the red sequence, the second sets the luminosity threshold of the sample via the free parameter $r_n$, and the remainder guarantee the selection of galaxies with sufficient signal-to-noise ratio.

-We use $r_n=8.5$ mag because it results in a number density of $\log_{10} n=-3.5 \, h^{3}{\rm Mpc^{-3}}$ for \bosstng galaxies, which is approximately the same as that of LOWZ galaxies \citep{parejko2013_ClusteringGalaxiesSDSSIII}.
-We also find that the satellite fraction of \bosstng and LOWZ galaxies is very similar: 18.6\% for the first and $12\pm2\%$ for the second \citep{parejko2013_ClusteringGalaxiesSDSSIII}.
+We optimise the value of $r_n$ to select \bosstng galaxies with similar number density as LOWZ galaxies, finding that $r_n=8.5$ mag results in a number density of $\log_{10} n=-3.5 \, h^{3}{\rm Mpc^{-3}}$, which is approximately the same as that of LOWZ galaxies \citep{parejko2013_ClusteringGalaxiesSDSSIII}.
+We check that \bosstng galaxies and their host halos are well-resolved in the \tng simulation: the first and second present more than 3\,200 stellar and 18\,500 dark matter particles in all cases, respectively.
+Finally, we find that the satellite fraction of \bosstng galaxies is similar to that of LOWZ galaxies: 18.6 and $12\pm2\%$ for the first and second \citep{parejko2013_ClusteringGalaxiesSDSSIII}, respectively.

 In the top panel of Fig.~\ref{fig:boss_props}, we display the rest-frame $r-i$ colour distribution of \bosstng and BOSS galaxies.
 The blue colour indicates the results for \bosstng, whereas the orange colour does so for LOWZ galaxies in the Northern Galactic Cup (NGC).
 We apply $k$ and evolutionary corrections to BOSS rest-frame colours that we compute following a similar approach as \citet{blanton2007KCorrectionsFilterTransformations}.
 Overall, we find good agreement between observed and simulated galaxies.
 Nevertheless, BOSS galaxies present on average redder colours than \bosstng galaxies, and these colours span a more extensive range for the first sample.
 The origin of this discrepancy is that the location of the \tng red sequence is slightly shifted towards bluer colours relative to observations and its width is too narrow at the high-mass end \citep{Nelson2018a}.